menu

 Fox is a tiny town located in the state of Arkansas.
 With a population of 237 people and just one neighborhood, Fox is the 288th largest community in Arkansas.

-Fox is a blue-collar town, with 56.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fox is generally considered to be a blue-collar town.
+56.73% of the Fox workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fox is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Fox who work in office and administrative support (30.77%), sales jobs (10.58%), and management occupations (1.92%).

 Overall, Fox’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.